 1. Create a distraction but don’t neglect feelings

-My son’s heart, even in the middle of the worst fit, can be melted when I throw an amusing look his way.
+Even in the middle of the worst fit, my son’s heart can melt when I throw an amusing look his way.
 But if I’m honest, it doesn’t work every time.
 In fact, sometimes it makes it WORSE.

 Acknowledge their feelings and help them come up with a solution